 Your Netpass username and password are used to access myHome, e-mail and many other systems and services at IC.
 This account is activated using your HomerConnect User ID provided by the Registrar’s Office and the PIN which you create.

 Official e-mail communications from the college will only be sent to your IC e-mail address.
 It is important that you check this account regularly, or set mail forwarding to your preferred e-mail account.
-You can do this through myHome > Outlook Web App > Options.
 E-mail is accessed with your Netpass username and password.

 Math Placement Exam

 All incoming freshman are required to take the Math Placement Exam.
 This exam should be completed one week prior to your coming to campus for summer orientation.
 In order to take the exam, your IC Netpass account must be activated.
-Once activated, you can then log into Blackboard and click on the Math Placement Exam link.
+Once activated, you can then log into Sakai and click on the Math Placement Exam tab at the top of the page.

 Before you start this exam you may wish to review some sample questions by clicking on the Math Placement Sample Questions document to the right.
 You should allow 90 minutes for this exam.
 Once you start you must finish within the time allowed.
 Make sure you have scrap paper and a calculator available and good luck!